 Beginning skill development with the baton; conducting beat and metrical patterns; gestures of articulation and expression.
-Prerequisite: MUSI 1320 or its equivalent.
+Prerequisite: MUSI 2332 or permission of the instructor.

 MUSI 2267 - Perspectives on Vocal Music (2)

 A study of the pedagogical aspects of vocal music education.
 The course will also include an overview of the physiological process of vocal production, vocal diction, choral ensemble techniques, and vocal ensemble literature.